big-duckie/FabusMod/README.md

 #### Downloading

-All releases can be found in [Releases](https://git.theduckpond.club/big-duckie/FabusMod/releases)
+All releases can be found in [Releases](https://github.com/big-duckie/FabusMod/releases)

 #### Building

-If you wish to build this from source, just open the .sln in Visual Studio 2022.
+To build this from source, clone the repo into your Terraria ModSources folder.

 #### FAQ